singleron-RD/CeleScope/docs/dynaseq/multi_dynaseq.md

 LUSC	"TP63,KRT5,KRT6A,KRT6B,EPCAM"
 ```

-`--strand` gene strand file, the format is "geneID,+/-"
+`--strand` gene strand file, the format is "geneID,+/-".

 `--bg_cov` background snp depth filter, lower than bg_cov will be discarded.
-Only valid in csv format
+Only valid in csv format.